RobertD502/pyiocare/README.md

 # Pyiocare
-A python interface for the IOCare API utilized by Coway air purifiers
+A asynchronous python library for the IoCare API utilized by Coway air purifiers